Join thousands of pet parents and get professional, vet-informed guidance to help your pet live its healthiest, happiest life.

 If you don’t already have your pet’s microchip number, give your veterinarian a call or bring your pet to the vet!
 You can also bring your pet to animal control, animal shelters or an adoption agency (if you adopted from a specific rescue) to get their chip scanned.

-Find out your pet's microchip brand or type
+How do I find out my pet's microchip brand or type?

 Give your veterinarian or your pet’s rescue a call—they will have this on file if you can’t find it in your files.
 You may also check your pet’s microchip type on a universal pet microchip search engine